polifonia-project/textual-corpus-population/README.md

 The parameter to pass are described as follows:
 ```
---resource_url (string):  the url of a resource page on "Internet Culturale" (e.g. "https://www.internetculturale.it/it/913/emeroteca-digitale-italiana/periodic/testata/8670"
+--resource_url (string):  the url of a resource page on "Internet Culturale" (e.g. "https://www.internetculturale.it/it/913/emeroteca-digitale-italiana/periodic/testata/8670")

---output_path (string):  the existing path in with to save the downloaded resource
+--output_path (string):  the existing path in which to save the downloaded resource
 ```

 You can also browse the script's documentation by typing: